-Mount Holyoke College is a highly selective, non-denominational, residential women’s college.
+Mount Holyoke College is a highly selective women’s college.
 The oldest of the Seven Sister colleges, we are a noted leader in liberal arts education with a mission grounded in the conviction that women can – and should – make a difference in the world.

-The Office of Admission at Mount Holyoke College is looking for a versatile professional to join our team as an Assistant Director.
+The Admission Office is engaged in a sophisticated, creative and robust recruitment program.
 We boast a team of experienced staff who work collaboratively to achieve goals.
-The Assistant Director will coordinate admission event planning and execution, maintain a travel and application reading territory, and contribute to a variety of recruitment, selection and yield initiatives.
+The Office is looking for a talented, dynamic and versatile professional to join its ranks as an Assistant Director who will contribute to a variety of recruitment, selection and yield initiatives.

 Oversee a domestic travel territory; cultivate and evaluate students from that geographic area with particular emphasis on a diverse and inclusive applicant pool.

 Travel approximately 8 weeks yearly on behalf of the Admission Office.

 Represent the college nationally, and if required, internationally, at high schools and other recruitment venues, to staff college fairs, conduct interviews, deliver group information sessions, and represent the college at off-campus events.

 Review and evaluate applications using MHC’s holistic review and rating system.
 Participate in ratings review committee.